erincatto/box2c/docs/dynamics.md

 myBody->DestroyFixture(myFixture);
 ```

+Material properties such as density, friction, and restitution are associted with shapes instead of bodies.
+Since you can attach multiple shapes to a body, this allows for more possible setups.
+For example, you can make a car that is heavier in the back.

 ### Density
 The fixture density is used to compute the mass properties of the parent
 body.
 The density can be zero or positive.
 You should generally use